P&O Norwegian Fjords Cruise Review

 Preparing for our rib boat tour to Pulpit Rock from Stavanger

-If there’s one slight concern we’d have with this cruise, it’s the issue of weather conditions and potential for missed ports.
+If there’s one slight concern we originally had about this cruise, it’s the issue of weather conditions and potential for missed ports.

 You don’t book a holiday to Norway – at any time of year – with the expectation of good weather.